WWS Spoke Calculator

 BEND length / LEG Length

 We measure until 134° in bend length.
 From 135° we measure with leg length to achieve most accurate results.
-Please see the WWS draft for dimensioning.
+Please see the WWS sketching of spoke dimensioning.

 The spoke’s full length is measured based on the distance between thread’s end and the angle between back of the head angle and transition to the spoke diameter.
-Please see the WWS draft for dimensioning.
+Please see the WWS sketching of spoke dimensioning.

 Production-related general tolerance ranges